wp-plugins/flyzoo/readme.txt

 == Description ==

 All you need to chat on your website.
-Engage your customers with live support chat, grow your community with chat rooms and private (one-to-one) conversations.
+Engage your customers with live support chat, grow your community with live chat rooms and private (one-to-one) conversations.

 * Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video sharing with automatic preview and more...